Time of upload: 05.01.2018 – 15.20

 Should you require clarification on any specific circumstance, please contact your usual Zurich contact.

 We accept that there are many reasons to clad an existing building.
-We strongly recommend that refurbishment contracts are reviewed to establish the type of cladding systems being proposed, that the specifics of the property are considered and appropriate cladding system and components are used.
+However, it may consider it prudent to review the refurbishment contracts to establish the type of cladding systems being proposed, that the specifics of the property are considered and that an appropriate cladding system and components are used.

 Any concerns around cladding systems and fire risk assessments should be raised with the Fire Service and the DCLG.

 For all contracts and/or construction of this nature, please contact your usual Zurich representative who would be happy to provide support where required.